Mikequint94/PhraseMaster/README.md

   `game.js` will be the starting file which calls for translation and stores the phrases and the entry screen as well as the game over logic.

+  `phase1.js` will be the stage of the game where the user sees all the translations initially.

-  `phase1.js` will be the stage of the game where the user chooses the language based on the phrase.
+  `phase2.js` will be the stage of the game where the user chooses the language based on the phrase.

-  `phase2.js` will be the stage where the user types the phrase based on the language given.
+  `phase3.js` will be the stage where the user types the phrase based on the language given.

 ### Timeline